 We must try to convert what we see into action.
 Consider the phenomena of deferred imitation, or when we observe a model but do not show such learning until a later time.
-A child observes her mother set the dinner table one night but does not go into the kitchen to try and set the table for days later.
-The parent thanks the child for trying to set the table but tells her that she does not know how to.
+A child observes her mother set the dinner table one night but does not go into the kitchen to try and set the table until days later.
+When she does go in to try, the parent thanks the child for trying to set the table but tells her that she does not know how.
 The child says, 'Yes I do,' and proceeds to do just that - set the table.
 The parent is impressed, and the child has shown that she learned by observing the parent either a few nights before or possibly over a few days.

-Hopefully the parent praises the child so that she will be motivated to set the table again in the future.
+Hopefully, the parent praises the child so that she will be motivated to set the table again in the future.
 If we are not motivated to perform an observed behavior, we probably will not show what we have learned and may not acquire the behavior at all or will not remember to do it later.